 #3) Poor time tracking, or lack thereof

 In order to accurately gauge the profitability of a project you need to know how much time you spent on it.
 It doesn’t matter if you are charging a flat rate or billing hourly for the project.
 Each project requires a certain number of hours — a finite resource over which you only have so much control.
 If your team spent too much time on one project, it means they spent less time on another.
 It means you are losing money.

 Time tracking is necessary, but it doesn’t have to be difficult.
 There are online apps, like our own Intervals, that make time tracking easier.
 Find one and use it.
 The data will tell you how much time your team spends on each project, and whether or not you are making any profit.
 More advanced time tracking software will break down each project so you can see where exactly the overages occurred.
 The more you know about your team’s ability to complete projects on time, the more you come in under budget.

 Is that it?

 No. But these are the three most neglected areas that most often result in a project going over budget.
 Our web design and development agency had to learn these lessons the hard way.
 We lost money on a few projects.
-But after implementing these practices we regularly finished projects within a 5% margin of the original estimate.
+But after implementing these practices, and managing our project budgets carefully, we regularly finished projects within a 5% margin of the original estimate.